oninebx/blog/_posts/2025-10-15-decoupling-by-design-implementing-an-assessment-mechanism-with-events.md

 For each Rubric Assess event, a dedicated `EventHandler` implementing the `IAssessEventHandler` interface is defined.
 Since each Rubric applies distinct cumulative scoring logic, and a Payee’s risk level is determined by the aggregation of all Rubric scores, each `EventHandler` encapsulates the accumulation logic specific to its Rubric and persists the calculated result to the database.
 The only reason to modify an `EventHandler` is a change in the cumulative scoring logic of its associated Rubric.
 This design clearly upholds the **Single Responsibility Principle (SRP)**.

 ## C﻿onslusion

+Event-driven architecture decouples the **event producers** from the **event consumers**.
+Producers emit events without knowing who will handle them, while consumers subscribe to events and react independently.
+This separation allows systems to be more modular, extensible, and maintainable, as changes to one component don’t directly impact others.

+The Assessment Mechanism implementation fundamentally follows all SOLID principles, with particular emphasis on **SRP** and **OCP**.
+By analyzing these principles, this article aids in understanding decoupled design.
+In practice, identifying the stable and variable parts of an implementation within the task context and maintaining an **OCP mindset** allows developers to balance efficiency and quality amid changing requirements, effectively making adaptability a reality.

+### 💡 Tip: Embrace Decoupled Design

+Yesterday, we revisited the requirements, and one Rubric’s scoring rule had changed.
+Thanks to the decoupled **Assessment Mechanism**, I only needed to adjust a few properties and methods in the related Event and EventHandler.
+This experience highlights how designing for **modularity and decoupling** allows you to handle future changes with minimal effort, reinforcing confidence in maintaining flexible and maintainable code.